justinhshz/itriarmandoc/README.md

 * Step selection for direct navigation within tutorial sequences
 * Step-by-step animated instruction with speed control
 * Real-time toggle of hole labels and object deletion
+* Intuitive interface design suitable for all ages
 * Support for both Android and iOS platforms

 This application is built using Unity and AR Foundation to ensure a consistent and responsive cross-platform experience.